moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

     service_request->request.items.push_back(item2);

 Service call and response.
 The method ``future.wait_for(timeout_duration)`` waits for the result to become available.
-Blocks until specified ``timeout_duration`` has elapsed or the result becomes available, whichever comes first.
+The method blocks until specified ``timeout_duration`` has elapsed or the result becomes available, whichever comes first.
 The return value identifies the state of the result.
 This is perform every 1 seconds until the future is ready.